 Key components in the project scope/description will include the project limits, physical and operational characteristics, and physical and/or operational footprint.

 Certain projects that are based on conceptual planning-level recommendations and have not been formally scoped or defined, may require additional planning/pre-scoping level work before their benefits can be adequately assessed according to the Smart Scale factors and measures.
-For more information on the pre-application or early application, please see Section 2 of the Smart Scale Policy Guide.
+For more information on the pre-application or early application, please see Section 2 of the Smart Scale Technical Guide.

 Applicants are encouraged to focus on quality rather than quantity when identifying candidate projects for Smart Scale evaluation.

 Paragraph B of HB2 requires “a statewide prioritization process for the use of funds allocated to pursuant to §33.2-214.1 or apportioned pursuant to 23 USC 104.”
 Federal funds apportioned to DRPT by FTA for transit are generally applied to operation and maintenance of transit services and facilities and are not referenced in this portion of the code.

 How to Apply

 Projects may be submitted by regional entities including Metropolitan Planning Organizations (MPOs) and Planning District Commissions (PDCs), along with public transit agencies; counties; and cities and towns that maintain their own infrastructure.
+See table below.

-The online application can be accessed at http://hb2app.virginiahb2.org/#/
+The online application can be accessed at https://smartportal.virginiahb2.org/#/

 An application worksheet is available on the Smart Scale website, which can be used to prepare the data and other information prior to completing the online application.
 Information included on the application worksheet can be cut and pasted into the online application.
 Please see the website above to download this worksheet.
 A help guide has been prepared to assist in using the application worksheet.
-Click here for the help guide
+Click here for the help guide.

-VDOT has established local points of contact to coordinate with applicants throughout the process up until the September 30 application deadline.
+VDOT has established local points of contact to coordinate with applicants throughout the process up until the August 8th application deadline.
 For more information on the pre-application or early application, see Section 2 of the Smart Scale Policy Guide.